Sammy Yuen Art and Action

 Transcontinental Railroad in Sierra Nevada

-This piece of art is dedicated to all the Chinese workers who built the Transcontinental Railroad from 1862-1869.
-The Sierra Nevada Mountain Range on the eastern edge of California was one of the toughest segments of the railroad to build.
-The workers had to carve 15 tunnels with nothing more than gunpowder and pickaxes.
-The work was very hazardous and the brutal winters added to the danger.
-The snow caused land-slides that buried some of the camps and when the spring thaw arrived some workers were discovered in the tunnels frozen alive with tools in hand.
+This piece of art is dedicated to all the Chinese workers who built the Transcontinental Railroad from 1862 to 1869.
+The Sierra Nevada mountain range, on the eastern edge of California, was one of the most challenging segments to construct.
+The workers carved 15 tunnels using only gunpowder and pickaxes.
+The work was extremely hazardous, with brutal winters adding to the dangers.
+Snow caused landslides that buried some camps, and during the spring thaw, workers were sometimes found frozen alive in the tunnels, tools still in hand.

 Limited Edition Prints: All archival prints are printed on canvas and come with at least 1.5 inch bleed so they can be stretched and framed.
 They are also hand embellished with a splash of color, signed, numbered, and dated.
 This is the inaugural set of prints, and will be limited to 5 total prints of each piece.
 Please allow 2-3 weeks for shipping.